isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-public-consultation-on-proposed-amendments-to-the-compaines-act-to-strengthen-singapore-as-an-international-center-for-debt-restructuring.md

 <ol style="list-style-type:lower-alpha">
  <li>Schemes of arrangement: A new set of provisions will be introduced to specifically support creditor schemes of
  arrangements that implement debt restructuring proposals (see Clause 2,  Section 211A),:</li>
   <ol style="list-style-type:lower-roman">
-   <ol>Enhanced moratoriums against creditor action, aimed at conferring a greater protection to a debtor during a
+   <b>Enhanced moratoriums</b> against creditor action, aimed at conferring a greater protection to a debtor during a
    restructuring.
 The changes include:
     <li>allowing the Court to grant a moratorium when the company has made the application to call a meeting of its
      creditors or intends to make such an application (see Clause 2, Section 211B(1)).</li>
     <li>an expansion in the scope of the moratorium available to be similar to what is available in judicial management (see